VictorProkhorov/KL_Text_VAE/Scripts/Experiments/README.md

 ## Figure 1
 Running this script should allow you to get the results we reported in Figure 1.

 Note: we only provide the pretrained models for three values of C= 15, 60 and 100.
-It should be enough to confirm the tren we report.
+It should be enough to confirm the trend we report.

 Example: by running the script below one would obtain the results for the VAE (LSTM encoder and CNN decoder) model trained on the Yahoo corpus.